Form I-9 Completion by Notary or Authorized Representative

 From: Human Resources

-EMPLOYEE MUST COMPLETE SECTION 1 OF FORM I-9.
-Our employee must complete Section 1 of Form I-9.
-The employee’s signature holds him/her responsible for the accuracy of the information provided.
+Employee Completes Section 1 of the Form I-9: Our employee must complete Section 1 of Form I-9.
+The employee's signature holds him/her responsible for the accuracy of the information provided.
+Instructions for the completion of Section 1 may be found online at: https://www.uscis.gov/i-9.

-NOTARY/DESIGNATED AGENT MUST COMPLETE SECTION 2 OF FORM I-9.
-The employer, or the designated agent, must review original documents and complete Section 2 of Form I-9.
-We are asking you to act as our agent and review the documents for us to satisfy this requirement.
+Notary or Authorized Representative Completes Section 2 of the Form I-9: The notary or authorized representative must review the original documents and complete Section 2 of Form I-9.
+We are asking you to act as our agent and review the documents to the best of your ability to satisfy this requirement.

 GENUINENESS OF DOCUMENTS.
 You are not required to be a document expert.
 In reviewing the genuineness of the documents presented by an employee, employers are held to reasonableness standards.